bdnorris/DES-340/lectures/lecture09-text-and-type.md

 }
 ```

-In this case, if the font size was 16px, the leading would be 16 &times 1.5 = 24px.
-You can also specify units for line-height like ems or pixels, but the ratio is preferable, since you can set it at a default value for all elements of a certain type, and it will scale if you change the font size on a subset of those elements.
+In this case, if the font size was 16px, the leading would be 16 &times; 1.5 = 24px.
+You can also specify units for line-height like ems or pixels, but the ratio is preferable.
+You can set it at a default value for all elements of a certain type, and it will scale if you change the font size on a subset of those elements.

 ## Letter spacing or tracking